emaadhakeem07/8bit_cpu/README.md

 ## Registers

 There are 4 main registers which I will be refering to as r0, r1, r2 r3.
 To perform any operations on numbers.
 They first have to be moved into a register.
 There is also a execution register which contains the command being currently executed.
-The last bit in the registers is used as a buffer to avoid issues related to d
+The last bit in the registers is used as a buffer to avoid issues related to delays in

 Main Registers:

 <img src="https://github.com/emaadhakeem07/8bit_cpu/blob/main/img/image2.png?raw=true" width="300" />

 Execution Register:

 <img src="https://github.com/emaadhakeem07/8bit_cpu/blob/main/img/image2.png?raw=true" width="600" />